-Complete each of the following sentences by filling in the blank with the correct vocabulary word.
-Use the words in the word bank to help you.
-(Hint: Some of the vocabulary words are from the book introductions and the unit I introduction.)

-Hellene • Sparta • polis • dialect • barbarian • Archaic Period • Athens

-- 1. If I were a Greek who lived in an independent city-state that ruled itself, I would be a member of a - 2.
-If I were a non-Greek living in the Near East, the Greeks would call me a \\\\\\. - 3.
-If I attended the agoge for most of my life and was trained to be a mighty warrior, I would be a citizen of - 4.
-If I lived during the time when the Greeks started to form organized city-states, held the first Olympic Games, and began to display their unique culture, I would be living in the Greek - 5.
-If I spoke the Greek language and was born in the land of Greece, I would call myself a - 6.
-If I lived in the most famous Greek polis, my home would be in \\\\\\. - 7.
-If I spoke a version of Greek that is noticeably different from other versions of Greek but still under-standable by other Greek speakers, I would be speaking a \\\\\\.
+ed on what you learned in the book introductions and in this chapter, write three s reek "personality."
+(Be sure to use complete sentences!) entences des scribing 1 2. u o Dioturo Th: This exercise i a separate sheet of paper, draw a picture of what you think a Greek agora or acropod like.
+Look back at some of the pictures in this chapter if you need inspiration! us migni na ve 116 nplete each of the following sentences by filling in the blank with the correct vocab ulary word Usa tha words in the word bank to help you.
+(Hint: Some of the vocabulary words are from the bank I introduction.)
+Hellene • Sparta • polis • dialect • barbarian • Archaic Period • Ather ns 1.
+If I were a Greek who lived in an independent city-state that ruled itself, I would be a member o f a polis 2.
+If I were a non-Greek living in the Near East, the Greeks would call me aba rbarian 3.
+If I attended the agoge for most of my life and was trained to be a mighty warrior, I would be a citizen of Sparta 4.
+If I lived during the time when the Greeks started to form organized city-states, held l the first Dlympic Games, and began to display their unique culture, I would be living in the Archaic Period 5.
+If 5.
+If I spoke the Greek language and was born in the land of Greece, I would call myself a Hellene 6.
+If I lived in the most famous Greek polis , my home would be in Athens I spoke a version of Greek that is noticeably different from other versions of Greek k but still un der- andable by other Greek speakers, I would be speaking a dialect e or False 0 ne sentence is true, circle T .
+If the sentence is false, circle F .
+C The Spartans had a strong sense of family, and the family members lived together unchildren were grown up and married. ntil the T (F) Both young boys and girls in Sparta had rigorous physical training.
+T F A Spartan woman who died in childbirth was considered a hero and given the hone combstone carved with her name. or of a T F